What is Resilience?

 Greater Manchester is proud to be part of two worldwide movements that are fostering new approaches to resilience and in so doing helping to protect communities and keep them safe.

 In 2014 Greater Manchester’s ten districts became role models in the United Nation’s Making Cities Resilient Campaign.
-The ambition of this campaign and of Greater Manchester is to deliver the international commitment of the United Nation’s Sendai Framework for Disaster Risk Reduction 2015 – 2030.
-The Sendai Framework aims to drive a substantial reduction of disaster risk and losses in lives, livelihoods and health and in the economic, physical, social, cultural and environmental assets of persons, businesses, communities and countries.
+Earlier this year Greater Manchester joined its successor, the Making Cities Resilient 2030 (MCR2030) programme.
+The ambition of these initiatives and of Greater Manchester are to deliver the international commitment of the United Nation’s Sendai Framework for Disaster Risk Reduction 2015 – 2030.
+The Sendai Framework aims to drive a substantial reduction of disaster risk and associated losses, whether these are losses in lives, livelihoods and health, or losses of economic, physical, social, cultural and environmental assets of persons, businesses, communities and countries.

 Uscore2 – International Peer Review of Disaster Risk Reduction